turing-complete-labs/Uno/uno.md

 Once a suitable device is found, the LED will turn yellow to indicate pairing.
 This might be so quick to be unnoticeable.
 Once the remote is ready, the LED will turn off and a one second vibration indicate that the pairing was successful.
 Should the watch go out of range from the remote, the remote will start emitting a "heart-beat" vibration until the watch is back in range.
 A successful reconnection will be prompted by the one second vibration.

-NOTE: disconnect/reconnect events are all signaled through vibrations, the LED will never turn on until the remote is restarted.
+NOTE: disconnect/reconnect events are all signaled through vibrations, the LED will never turn on until the remote is restarted or battery is critical.

 ## Standard remote turn-on steps